Iombp/Cookie_Clicker_Bot/README.md

 # Hello 👋
-- This is the first code I wrote, and it was a lot of fun to create.
+- This is the first code I wrote, and it was a lot of fun to create, so I hope you'll be understanding.
 - Please don't take it too seriously; I spent two days on it, but most features work as intended.
 - I plan to continue developing and improving the code when I have some free time.

 # Cookie Clicker Bot
-This script is designed to automate tasks in the Cookie Clicker game using Selenium WebDriver.
+- This script is designed to automate tasks in the Cookie Clicker game using Selenium WebDriver.

-Version
+- Version
 This script was created using Selenium and Cookie Clicker v2.052.
 Note that newer features may not be compatible.

-Requirements
+- Requirements
 Python 3.x
 Selenium WebDriver
 ChromeDriver